quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Attackers between the load balancer and server

 Attackers in this privileged position are intrinsically able to map two connection IDs to the same server.
-The QUIC-LB algorithms do prevent the linkage of two connection IDs to the same individual connection, as long as the server chooses first octet and (if plaintext) nonce to not observably correlate with previous connection IDs issues for the connection.
+These algorithms ensure that two connection IDs for the same connection cannot be identified as such as long as the server chooses the first octet and any plaintext nonce correctly.

 ## Multiple Configuration IDs {#multiple-configs}